About Me

 After my year of graduate work, I returned to teaching.
 I was hired by the West Hartford school district to teach 7th grade language arts at King Philip Middle School.

 Six years later, and after earning a second certification through another alternate route program run by Albertus Magnus College, I moved to Hall High School to be the reading teacher/specialist.
-I have since moved back to middle school (Sedgwick) as a literacy specialist.
+I then moved back to middle school (KP & Sedgwick) as a literacy specialist.
+In 2022, I left teaching, after 21 years, to work as a Senior Editor for Curriculum Associates, an educational publisher.

 I am also a founder of Latinxs in Kid Lit, which has been celebrating children’s literature by/for/about Latinxs since 2013.
 I have presented at numerous local, state, and national literary festivals and conferences about reading, teaching, and children’s literature.